backand/angular-yeoman-todos/README.md

         ```sql
         delete `users` where `email` = '{{Username}}'
         ```
-        Change the *Where Condition* from *false* to *true* and *Save* the action.
+  1. Change the *Where Condition* from *false* to *true* and *Save* the action.

-    6. **Anonymous Token**
+##### Configure Security Settings - **Anonymous Token**

-    For an anonymous user to connect with backand you need the *Anonymous Token* Copy the *Anonymous Token* from the *Security & Auth* page and replace it in the app.js following code:
+For an anonymous user to connect with backand you need the *Anonymous Token* provided on the *Security & Auth Configuration* page.

+To enable anonymous access in your application, first copy the *Anonymous Token* from the *Security & Auth* page.
+Once that is done, add it to app.js in your repository by modifying the following code to reflect your new anonymous token's value:

       ```javascript
       BackandProvider.setAnonymousToken('c3b61359-6843-440b-8a39-1d54f5b907be');
       ```
-    7. **Signup Token**
+##### Configure Security Settings - **Signup Token**

-    You need the sign up token for the sign up as well Copy the *Signup Token* from the *Security & Auth* page and replace it in the app.js following code:
+Much as you needed a token to enable anonymous access, you will also need a token for user registration.

+To enable user registration ("sign up") in your application, first copy the *API Signup Token* from the *Security & Auth* page.
+Once that is done, add it to app.js in your repository by modifying the following code to reflecct your new sign up token's value:
       ```javascript
       BackandProvider.setSignUpToken('035F6716-4E87-46FB-A8C9-2C5212A37E80');
       ```
-  2. **Manual Sync for My User**
+### Configuring your application's code and access
+#### Manually Syncing Your User

-  If you go to *Security & Auth --> Team*, you will find your email as the only team member in the team.
-  That is because when you create a Backand app you automatically assigned when an *Admin* role as a team member.
-  That happened before you created the sync actions, so you need to manually sync yourself.
-  Backand has a tool for that.
+If you navigate to *Security & Auth --> Team*, you will find that your email is the only member in the team.
+This happens when you create the Backand application.
+Backand automatically assigns the creating user the *Admin* role as a team member.
+As this happened before the above synchronization actions were created, you need to manually sync your admin user into the application's custom *User* table.
+Luckily, Backand has a tool for that!
+To manually sync your user:

-  Go to *Objects --> users* click on the last tab *REST API* Click on *POST /objects/{name}*
+1. Navigate to *Objects --> users*
+2. Click on the tab *REST API*
+3. Click on *POST /objects/{name}*
-  Paste the following json inside the object text area and replace <your email> and <your name> with the values from the single row in the *team member*:
+4. Paste the following json inside the object text area:
     ```json
     {
       "email": "<your email>",